-As from 2019 the participation exemption includes a CFC-rule.
-The CFC-regime targets corporate taxpayers that hold a direct or indirect interest, either standalone or with affiliated companies, an interest of more than 50 per cent in a subsidiary or disposes of a permanent establishment in either a low-taxed, i.e. less than 9 per cent, or a non-cooperative jurisdiction that is explicitly listed by the Dutch Ministry of Finance.
+The participation exemption includes a CFC-rule.
+The CFC-regime targets corporate taxpayers that hold a direct or indirect interest, either standalone or with affiliated companies, an interest of more than 50 per cent in a subsidiary or disposes of a permanent establishment in either a low-taxed, i.e. less than 9 per cent, or a noncooperative jurisdiction that is explicitly listed by the Dutch Ministry of Finance.